juljetta/fileupload/readme.md

 # Step two

-Create a picture model that has the following properties.
+Create a picture model.
 The schema should look a bit like so.

 ```
 const pictureSchema = new Schema({